upcliujie/mesa/docs/macos.rst

 -  Mesa has a number of build-time dependencies.
 Most dependencies, including Meson itself, are available in `homebrew <https://brew.sh>`__, which has a Mesa package for reference.
-The exception seems to be Mako, a Python module used for templating, which you can install as ``pip3 install mako``.
+The exception seems to be Mako, a Python module used for templating, which you can install as :command:`pip3 install mako`.
 -  macOS is picky about its build-time environment.
-Type ``brew sh`` before building to get the Homebrew dependencies in your path.
+Type :command:`brew sh` before building to get the Homebrew dependencies in your path.

 Mesa's default builds with the Apple GLX uses Mesa as a front for the hardware-accelerated system OpenGL framework, to provide hardware acceleration